mma-pivotal/pcf-capi-troubleshoot-playbook/README.md

 Last but not least, make sure to revert the change (remove db_logging_level and log_db_queries and re-deploy) once the troubleshooting / investigation is over.

-## Appendix - Prepare a test environment
+## Appendix A - Prepare a test environment

 We are using a known memory bloat issue in ERT prior to 1.12.17 to demonstrate how should we troubleshoot in such case.